yandex-cloud/terraform-provider-yandex/website/docs/r/compute_instance.html.markdown

 ~> **NOTE:** Either `image_id` or `snapshot_id` must be specified.

+The `network_interface` block supports:

+* `subnet_id` - (Required) ID of the subnet to attach this interface to.
+The subnet must exist in the same zone where this instance will be created.

+* `ip_address` - (Optional) The private IP address to assign to the instance.
+If empty, the address will be automatically assigned from the specified subnet.

+* `ipv6` - (Optional) If true, allocate an IPv6 address for the interface.
+    The address will be automatically assigned from the specified subnet.

+* `ipv6_address` - (Optional) The private IPv6 address to assign to the instance.

+* `nat` - (Optional) Provide a public address, for instance, to access the internet over NAT.

 The `secondary_disk` block supports:

 * `disk_id` - (Required) ID of the disk that is attached to the instance.